|Oracle® Database Utilities

 The Data Pump command for the specified table used the

-If any of the following conditions exist for a table, then Data Pump uses the external table method to unload data, rather than the direct path method:
+If any of the following conditions exist for a table, Data Pump uses the external table method to unload data, rather than direct path:

 Fine-grained access control for